Andy Gibler

-Early life and education
+Early life and college

 Andy Gibler was born on April 30, 1961, in Independence, Missouri.
 He attended Grandview High School in Grandview, Missouri, playing fullback and defensive end.
 Gibler enrolled at the University of Missouri, where he reported to football camp as a tight end, despite having no catches in high school (two catches he made were called back by penalty).
 He competed with Tom Anderson, Tim Hornof, Willie Rogers, Greg Kahl, and James Lockett for tight end, starting the season third on the depth chart behind Anderson and Hornof.
 After Hornof missed several games due to mononucleosis, Gibler moved up to number two on the depth chart.
 For the sixth game of the season, against Colorado, he was named the team's starter.
 In the game, Gibler made two catches for 47 yards and scored the game-winning touchdown in a 13–7 win.
 He finished the year with 23 receptions for 316 yards, leading the school.

-In 1980, Gibler became the team's starting tight end, and posted 80 receiving yards in a win over Colorado.
+In 1980, Gibler remained the team's starting tight end and posted 80 receiving yards in a win over Colorado.
 He made 26 catches for 298 yards on the season, which earned him second-team all-Big Eight Conference honors.
 As a junior, he made 27 catches, but "slumped" and made some "crucial drops," having "lost his concentration," according to coach Warren Powers.
 As a senior, Gibler rebounded, and had 17 receptions for 298 yards through the first seven weeks of the season.
 In week six, he broke the all-time Missouri record for career catches, surpassing Joe Stewart.
 At the end of the year, Gibler was named second-team all-conference.